The Bayala Databases and the language abbreviations used in them

 The following is a typical summary table from the Bayala databases presenting a few of the words for ‘kangaroo’ across the country.
+Summary tables such as this appear in virtually all posts on this blog.

 Australian | respelt | English | EngJSM | source |